moorepants/eme185/content/pages/memos.rst

 required to understand the main content.

-- Each memo must be submitted as a single PDF document made up of 8.5" x 11" sheets to Smartsite. **You will be docked points if you submit a format other than PDF.**
+- Each memo must be submitted as a single PDF document made up of 8.5" x 11" sheets to Canvas. **You will be docked points if you submit a format other than PDF.**
 - Your group is free to use any software you prefer to prepare the documents.
   [#]_.